ska-telescope/developer.skatelescope.org/src/development/orchestration-guidelines.rst

                 - name: shared-data
                   mountPath: /pod-data

+              # Adapter pattern used as a proxy or shim to generate/render outputs
+              # fit for external consumption (similar to Sidecar)
               # reformats input data from sidecar and ambassador ready for output
               - name: adapter-container
                 image: alpine